Technologies in Minority Report: Multi-touch interfaces

-Retina scanners
+Iris scanners

-Retina scanners, a form of biometrics, already existed by the time the film appeared in theaters.
+Iris scanners, a form of biometrics, already existed by the time the film appeared in theaters.
 Media outlets described the systems manufactured by a Manhattan company named Global Rainmakers Incorporated (GRI) (2010) as similar to that in the movie.
-GRI disputed the notion that its technology could be the threat to privacy it is in the film.
+GRI disputed the notion that its technology could be the threat to privacy as it is in the film.
 "Minority Report is one possible outcome," a corporate official told Fast Company.
 "I don't think that's our company's aim, but I think what we're going to see is an environment well beyond what you see in that movie--minus the precogs, of course."
 The company is installing hundreds of the scanners in Bank of America locations in Charlotte, North Carolina, and has a contract to install them on several United States Air Force bases., though the technology does not work in the way depicted in the film.